 FUJITSU Work Life Shift – a positive opportunity for us all

-And in this blog, I want to outline how we can make the most of the opportunity that has been given to us.
+In this blog, I want to outline how we can make the most of the opportunity that has been given to us.

-Enabling flexible working
+Enabling flexible and workplace agility

 Modern management and cloud solutions provide a platform for us to achieve this.
 However, it does introduce an additional element of cybersecurity risk.
-To counter this we also need to fundamentally rethink our approach to security.
+To counter this, we also need to fundamentally rethink our approach to security.

 Previously, we’ve placed our trust in the corporate network as the fort that protects our digital assets and data.
 Now, businesses ideally need to move to a ‘Zero Trust Net Security’ approach whereby everyone and everything trying to access the corporate network is treated as hostile, until their identity has been validated and we know exactly what and why they’re trying to access it.
 This approach means we can enable people to work from anywhere on any device, in the knowledge that they’re safe to.